-- (31a) While this Regulation specifies a minimum set of powers competent authorities should have, these powers are to be exercised within a complete system of national law which guarantees the respect for fundamental rights, including the right to privacy.
+(31a) While this Regulation specifies a minimum set of powers competent authorities should have, these powers are to be exercised within a complete system of national law which guarantees the respect for fundamental rights, including the right to privacy.
 For the exercise of those powers, which may amount to serious interferences with the right to respect private and family life, home and communications, Member States should have in place adequate and effective safeguards against any abuse, for instance, where appropriate prior authorisation from the judicial authorities of a Member State concerned.
-Member States should allow the possibility for competent authorities to exercise such intrusive powers to the extent necessary for the proper investigation of serious cases where there are no equivalent means for effectively achieving the same result. - (32) Since market abuse can take place across borders and markets, in all but exceptional circumstances competent authorities should be required to cooperate and exchange information with other competent and regulatory authorities, and with ESMA, in particular in relation to investigation activities.
+Member States should allow the possibility for competent authorities to exercise such intrusive powers to the extent necessary for the proper investigation of serious cases where there are no equivalent means for effectively achieving the same result.

+- (32) Since market abuse can take place across borders and markets, in all but exceptional circumstances competent authorities should be required to cooperate and exchange information with other competent and regulatory authorities, and with ESMA, in particular in relation to investigation activities.
 Where a competent authority is convinced that market abuse is being, or has been, carried out in another Member State or affecting financial instruments traded in another Member State, it should notify that fact to the competent authority and ESMA.
-In cases of market abuse with cross-border effects, ESMA should be able to coordinate the investigation if requested to do so by one of the competent authorities concerned.
+In cases of market abuse with cross-border effects, ESMA should be able to coordinate the investigation if requested to do so by one of the competent authorities concerned. - (32a) It is necessary for competent authorities to have the necessary tools for effective cross market order-book surveillance.
+Pursuant to [Article 51(7)] of Directive .../.../EU [MiFID], competent authorities are able to request and receive data from other competent authorities relating to the order book to assist in monitoring and detecting market manipulation on a cross border basis.

-- (32a) It is necessary for competent authorities to have the necessary tools for effective cross market order-book surveillance.
-Pursuant to [Article 51(7)] of MiFID, competent authorities are able to request and receive data from other competent authorities relating to the order book to assist in monitoring and detecting market manipulation on a cross border basis. - (33) In order to ensure exchanges of information and cooperation with third country authorities in relation to the effective enforcement of this Regulation, competent authorities should conclude cooperation arrangements with their counterparts in third countries.
-Any transfer of personal data carried out on the basis of those agreements shall comply with Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data8 and with Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the protection of individuals with regard data by the Community institutions and bodies and on the free movement of such data9.
+(33) In order to ensure exchanges of information and cooperation with third country authorities in relation to the effective enforcement of this Regulation, competent authorities should conclude cooperation arrangements with their counterparts in third countries.
+Any transfer of personal data carried out on the basis of those agreements shall comply with Directive 95/46/EC and with Regulation (EC) No 45/2001 of the European Parliament and of the Council1.

+Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data (OJ L 8, 12.1.2001, p.
+1).

-(34) A sound prudential and conduct of business framework for the financial sector should rest on strong supervisory, investigatory and sanctioning regimes.
+A sound prudential and conduct of business framework for the financial sector should (34) rest on strong supervisory, investigatory and sanctioning regimes.
 To this end, supervisory authorities should be equipped with sufficient powers to act and should be able to rely on equal, strong and deterrent sanctions regimes against all financial misconduct, sanctions which should be enforced effectively.
 However, the High Level Group considered that none of these elements is currently in place.
-A review of existing sanctioning powers and their practical application aimed at promoting convergence of sanctions across the range of supervisory activities has been carried out in the Commission Communication of 8 December 2010 on reinforcing sanctioning regimes in the financial sector10.
+A review of existing sanctioning powers and their practical application aimed at promoting convergence of sanctions across the range of supervisory activities has been carried out in the Commission Communication of 8 December 2010 on reinforcing sanctioning regimes in the financial sector1.

-10 European Commission, Communication on Reinforcing sanctioning regimes in the financial sector, COM (2010) 716, 8 December 2010.
+European Commission, Communication on Reinforcing sanctioning regimes in the financial sector, COM(2010)0716, 8 December 2010.